 There’s one sort of paper you should have been hoarding all this time – and that’s craft paper.
 Here are a series of super Danish creative ideas, traditional and modern, to keep you occupied while you’re staying in.
 Some of them even come with a royal seal of approval…

-This year our dear Danish Queen Margrethe, nicknamed ‘Daisy’, turns 80.
-Not only is she a fantastic monarch, but she’s also one of the country’s top creatives, an accomplished painter and costume and set designer.
+Our dear Danish Queen Margrethe, nicknamed ‘Daisy’ is not only a fantastic monarch, but also one of the country’s top creatives, an accomplished painter and costume and set designer.
 Take a look at her making a dachshund hat right here, and be inspired.
 There’s plenty more on our creative queen to watch right here, including a recap of the work she has done on ballet shows at Tivoli.

 HuskMitNavn is a Danish graffiti / street artist living and working in Copenhagen.
 If you have recently travelled to Copenhagen, you might even have seen the colourful artwork in the airport.
 Just for this present situation, he’s created a downloadable design you can print off and colour in at home, then put in your window to show solidarity in your community.